railsbridge/docs/sites/workshop/ruby_for_beginners.deck.md

 Topics:

-* Creating a commandline program that reinforces skills learned in Personal Chef.
+* Commandline program.
+Reinforce skills learned in Personal Chef.

 * Explore how to manipulate arrays, do more elaborate strings manipulations, refactor code, take advantage of character mapping, and  access the filesystem from within code.